squattingmonk/nwn-core-framework/README.md

   (currently a barebones testing ground).
 - `erf/core_framework.erf`: an installable erf for use in new or existing modules.
-- `erf/core_utilities.erf`: an installable erf with stand-alone utilities for use in new or existing module.
-This contains all scripts in `sm-utils`.
-You don't need this if you import `core_framework.erf`.

 Note: `sm-utils` relies on script extensions added by [nwnsc](https://github.com/nwneetools/nwnsc).
 This prevents error messages when